shreydhiman99/spectral_library_management_tool/README.md

 An offline, cross-platform desktop tool for managing, visualizing, and exporting spectral libraries.
 The application targets laboratory and field teams who need a reliable spectral bank without relying on cloud services.

 ## Highlights
-- **Multi-format ingestion**: Import spectra from CSV, TXT, XLSX, and JSON files with pluggable parsers.
+- **Multi-format ingestion**: Import spectra from CSV and ASD SIG/TXT exports with pluggable parsers.
 - **Unified storage**: Normalize and persist materials and spectra in a SQLite database with provenance and version history.
 - **Powerful search & filtering**: Full-text and faceted search across materials, metadata, and spectral characteristics.
 - **Interactive visualization**: Overlay spectra, zoom, highlight peaks, and compare versions with PySide6-based UI components.